 Welcome to our Curriculum Page

-The Government released the latest National Curriculum which came into effect in September 2014.
+The most recent National Curriculum came into effect in September 2014.
 The National Curriculum provides pupils with an introduction to the essential knowledge that they need to be educated citizens.

 Phonics is taught throughout Nursery, Early Years and Key Stage 1 school using the Letters and Sounds publication and is continued on through Lower Key Stage 2 using Support for Spelling.